Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 You might wonder what the method ```CreateLogPartitions``` looks like, but I am not going to show it to you just yet.
 Think about how you would do it yourself.

 I made the return value of the method a ```List<IEnumerable<LogEntry>>``` and I made the method recursive.
-It didn't take me long to note this as something I wanted to address in the near future.
+It didn't take me long to note this as something I might want to address in the near future.
 Not that I do not find recursion useful, but I am not sure it helps the reader of the code in this case, as it might be *too much* for what is needed.
-I believe a simpler loop could do the same, and I want to try it in another iteration.
+I believe a simpler loop could do the same, and I might want to try it in another iteration.
+I might not.
 The signature of the method looks like this, see if you can implement a recursive method with the same signature ```List<IEnumerable<LogEntry>> CreateLogPartitions(int partitionSize, IEnumerable<LogEntry> logEntries, int skip = 0)```

-What we are left with, which is also exposed by looking at the test above, is a collection ```IEnumerable<CommonPath>```.
+What I am left with, which is also exposed by looking at the test above, is a collection ```IEnumerable<CommonPath>```.

 The first two entries in the collection: